SydShafferLab/BarcodeAnalysis/README.md

   10. once you have adjusted all the parameters, save the file

   ## Running barcode detection
- 1. Open a terminal window and sigh into your pmacs by running the line `ssh <username>@consign.pmacs.upenn.edu` (replacing <username> with your PMACS username) hit enter, and then enter your PMACS password and hit enter
+ 1. Open a terminal window and sign into your pmacs by running the line `ssh <username>@consign.pmacs.upenn.edu` (replacing <username> with your PMACS username) hit enter, and then enter your PMACS password and hit enter
  2. Now activate a node on the cluster by running the command `bsub -Is bash`
- 3. Next activate the line `bsub -e Error.e -o Output.o sh /PATH/ExtractBarcodePipeline.sh` replacing "PATH" with the correct directory to your edited ExtractBarcodePipeline.sh file wich should be in your project folder
+ 3. Next activate the line `bsub -e Error.e -o Output.o sh /PATH/ExtractBarcodePipeline.sh` replacing "PATH" with the correct directory to your edited ExtractBarcodePipeline.sh file wich should be in your project folder.
+ 4. the full barcode counting pipeling should now run without need for any more input.